 Being a leader is demanding and time consuming.
 With long days and a full schedule, busy people often do not give proper attention to their health and well-being, but this can lead to burnout and sickness that thwarts productivity and undermines potential.
 A leader must also think about the health and well-being of the organization.
 An unhealthy organization can undermine the organization's mission and cause widespread problems amongst the people in the organization.
 This class will examine the wellness issues in our society for both individuals and organizations and explore ways to improve and maintain mental and physical health.

-ORGL 330J.
+ORGL 330V.
 Advancing Equity and Social Justice.
 1 Unit.

 Recognizing that the 21st century workforce is increasingly becoming more global and interdependent, affirming diversity and advancing social justice are essential to the health and sustainability of organizations.
 This course explores theoretical and experiential frameworks for understanding social oppression and liberation, beginning with the development of critical personal awareness through reflective inquiry.
 This course provides students with opportunities to build and deepen knowledge, skills, and the ability to lead for equity and social justice.
 As organizational leaders grappling with social justice issues, students will explore diverse identities, perspectives, and positionalities through dynamic readings, discussions, field experiences, and a variety of assignments including case studies and collaborative applied learning projects.
 Systems of advantage and disadvantage in the United States, specifically power dynamics and issues of race, ethnicity, class, sexuality, gender, language, religion, ability, age, and immigration status will be examined.
 While considering complex diversity issues and the impact of intersectionality across a variety of organizational contexts, students will inquire into building pathways of resisting oppressive mechanisms and developing strategies to create sustainable social change.

-ORGL 360D.
-Leading Diversity in the Workplace.
+ORGL 360V.
+Leading Diversity in Workplace.
 1 Unit.

 ORGL 398.
 Research Foundations for Understanding.
 1 Unit.